pchaberski/cars/documentation/3_experimentation_setup.md

 - `train` and `test` folders with images used for training and validation, separated for the ease of data loaders implementation
 - `train_labels.csv` and `test_labels.csv` files with image names and class numbers associated with them, as well as bounding box coordinates and class names.
 It is important to notice, that in raw data class are numbered within range of 1 to 196, while PyTorch Lightning requires classes to be represented by numbers starting from 0.
 This issue is handled internally within [`StanfordCarsDataset`](https://github.com/pchaberski/cars/blob/master/datasets/stanford_data.py) class and has to be taken into account during interpretation of model predictions.

 Preprocessed images and metadata are saved within the directory pointed by `stanford_data_path` configuration parameter (by default, `input/stanford` folder is created within project folder). **If the training is supposed to be run on Colab** it is strongly advisable to prepare also a `.tar.gz` archive (e.g. `stanford.tar.gz`) from `train`, `test`, `train_labels.csv` and `test_labels.csv` and put it on Google Drive.
-This will allow to quickly copy and unpack the the data from Google Drive to Colab drive before training which will speed up data loading, and therefore training multiple times, as reading image by image from Google Drive takes incomparably more time than reading directly from Colab drive.
+This will allow to quickly copy and unpack the the data from Google Drive to Colab drive before training which will speed up data loading (and therefore training) multiple times, as reading image by image from Google Drive takes incomparably more time than reading directly from Colab drive.

 After cloning the repository and preparing the data (also creating and filling up `config.yml` from `config_template.yml` as described in [3.3](#configuration)) it is possible to run experiments.